All Authors A-Z

 Mike Walker is an award-winning dramatist, documentary writer and author.
 He has adapted many classic novels for BBC Radio 4, including War and Peace, On the Beach and A Tale of Two Cities, which won him the Bronze Sony Award for Best Drama in 2012.
 Among his original radio plays are Alpha - winner of the Sony Drama Award (World Service); its companion play Omega; Landfall, The Product and the Plantagenet series of historical dramas.
 He has also written several novels, including one for young adults, Bad Company.

 Ronald Melzack is Professor Emeritus of Psychology at McGill University.
 After receiving his Ph.D. from McGill, he carried out research at the University of Oregon Medical School, the University of Pisa and University College London.
 Patrick D. Wall (1925 - 2001) was Professor Emeritus at the University of London.
 After receiving his medical degree from Oxford, he worked at the Universities of Yale, Chicago and Harvard, and at the Massachusetts Institute of Technology

-Paula Wall is the author of two collections of short pieces, My Love Is Free...but the Rest of Me Don't Come Cheap and If I Were a Man, I'd Marry Me.
-She lives in Nashville, Tennessee
+Paula Wall is the author of the international bestseller The Rock Orchard and two collections of short pieces, My Love Is Free...but the Rest of Me Don't Come Cheap and If I Were a Man, I'd Marry Me.
+She lives in Nashville, Tennessee.

 Robert Wallace is the former director of the CIA's Office of Technical Services.
 H Keith Melton is an internationally recognized authority of spy technology, and the author of seven books including Ultimate Spy.
 Henry Schlesinger is a contributing editor at Popular Science magazine.